The Local or the Smartphone?

 As I dropped a climbing rope into my pack and cinched it shut, a car pulled in beside me and parked.
 A twenty-something woman got out and opened the trunk while a second car pulled part way in.
 The driver rolled down his window.

-The occupants of the cars began to discuss the digital map on their phones, while the woman dug around in the gear in her trunk.
-I overheard them saying they thought they may be in the wrong location.
+The occupants of the cars began to discuss the digital map on their phones, while the woman dug around in her trunk.
+I overheard them saying they thought they might be in the wrong location.

 “What are you looking for?”
 I asked.

-The woman looked up from the trunk.
-“My keys!” she said, gesturing to her trunk filled with gear.
+The woman looked up.
+“My keys,” she said, gesturing to her trunk filled with gear.